thien-do/typed-tailwind/README.md

 ### Does it work with PurgeCSS?

 Not yet.
-It requires a custom extractor, which is [planned](https://github.com/dvkndn/typed-tailwind/issues/2).
+It requires either a custom extractor or a webpack loader to transform to normal string at compile time.
+Both are [planned](https://github.com/dvkndn/typed-tailwind/issues/2).
 In the meantime, try [remove unused values](https://tailwindcss.com/docs/controlling-file-size#removing-unused-theme-values).

 ### Does it work with custom plugins?